Janet Biehl: Kurdish freedom movement

 After the Kurdish freedom movement leader Abdullah Öcalan, leader of the insurgent Kurdistan Workers' Party, was captured and imprisoned in 1999, he became an avid reader of Bookchin's work in Turkish translation and recommended it to the movement.
 Drawing in part on Bookchin's ideas, he formulated democratic confederalism as a political program, which the PKK adopted.
 In 2004 several intermediaries tried to arrange a dialogue between Bookchin and Öcalan but were unsuccessful due to Bookchin's failing health.

 In 2011 Biehl attended and spoke at a conference in Diyarbakir hosted by the Mesopotamian Ecology Movement.
 That marked the beginning of her involvement with the Kurdish movement.

 In 2012 Biehl translated (from German to English) the book Democratic Autonomy in North Kurdistan by the solidarity group TATORT Kurdistan.
 The book is a field study of democratic institutions built by the Kurdish movement in southeastern Turkey to implement democratic confederalism.

 In 2014 and 2015, she visited Rojava, the multiethnic region of northeastern Syria where many Kurds live and where the Kurdish movement implemented democratic confederalism, gender equality, and ecology.
 Both times she was part of a delegation of observers to witness the social changes under way there.
 She published several articles about her visits.

 She then translated (German to English) Revolution in Rojava: Democratic Autonomy and Women's Liberation in Northern Syria, written by Michael Knapp, Anja Flach, and Ercan Ayboga.
 This early broad field study of the revolution was published in October 2016 by Pluto Press.

 Thereafter she translated two volumes of the memoir of Sakine Cansız, a co-founder of the PKK in 1978 and progenitor of today's strong Kurdish women's movement.They were published as SARA by Pluto Press.

-In the spring of 2019 Biehl returned to Rojava to participate in a documentary film about the social revolution underway there.
+In the spring of 2019 Biehl returned to Rojava, now called the Autonomous Administration of North and East Syria, to participate in an independent documentary film about the ongoing social revolution.
 She wrote and drew about the experience in her graphic memoir Their Blood Got Mixed: Revolutionary Rojava and the War on ISIS, which was published by PM Press in 2022.
-The film, Road to Rojava, will be released in 2023.
+The film, Threads of a Revolution, is directed by Danny Mitchell and Ross Domoney.
+It had its world premiere at the Middlebury New Filmmakers Festival in August 2024 and was screened that fall at the New York Kurdish Film Festival's 8th edition.

-In 2022 she collaborated with Emek Ergun and Ruken Isik to coordinate the English translation (from Turkish) of The Purple Color of Kurdish Politics, a multiauthor book about women's struggle for equality in the Kurdish party tradition, as well as women's transformation of that tradition.
+In 2022 she collaborated with Emek Ergun and Ruken Isik to coordinate the English translation (from Turkish) of The Purple Color of Kurdish Politics, a multiauthored book about women's struggle for equality within the Kurdish political party tradition, as well as women's transformation of that tradition.
 The book was edited by Gültan Kışanak while in a Turkish prison and was published in Turkish.
 The English translation was published by Pluto Press.

-As of 2023 Biehl is the website content editor for the New York Kurdish Cultural Center as well as for the Alliance Française of the Lake Champlain Region.
+As of 2023 Biehl is a board member and website content editor for the New York Kurdish Cultural Center (NYKCC).